clojure/brew-install/README.md

 ## Release Information

 These files are not released into Maven central like other libraries.
-Instead, the tar file is created and published TBD.
+Instead, the tar file is created and published to https://download.clojure.org.

 The clojure.rb file is then manually updated in the brew central tap via PR.